Ursula (The Little Mermaid): Voice and music

 With Arthur eliminated, Clements and Musker were forced to audition several other popular television actresses of the decade, including Nancy Marchand, Charlotte Rae and Roseanne Barr, the last of whom had originally auditioned for the supporting role of chambermaid Carlotta.
 Amused by her nasal voice, Howard invited the comedian to read for Ursula, but concluded that her approach was ultimately not suitable for the character.
 Jazz singer Nancy Wilson also auditioned.
+Jennifer Saunders auditioned too but was turned down, though her audition tape survived and was somehow found by Steven Spielberg in 2002, which led him to insist Andrew Adamson, Kelly Asbury and Conrad Vernon to cast her as the scheming Fairy Godmother in Shrek 2 (2004).
 Meanwhile, Ashman himself had been similarly unsuccessful in recruiting Collins because Dynasty producer Aaron Spelling feared that the actress' reputation would be jeopardized should she voice an animated character.
 Thus, Ashman pursued Broadway veteran Elaine Stritch, of whom he had been a long-time fan.
 The audition process for Ursula required each hopeful to both recite a scene from the film and perform a Broadway-style song of their choice.
 The finalists became Clements and Musker's Rae versus Ashman's Stritch, the latter of whom ultimately won the role over Rae with her preferred rendition of Ursula's song "Poor Unfortunate Souls".
 Musker described Stritch's approach to Ursula as "an eccentric, loopy reading".
 However, Stritch and Ashman soon began to experience creative differences over "Poor Unfortunate Souls" because the actress refused to follow the lyricist's "very specific directions".
 After refusing to perform the song at Ashman's preferred tempo (combined with her alcoholism), the songwriter fired Stritch from the project, thus forcing Clements and Musker to find a replacement with yet another round of auditions.